Azure/Azure-Purview-API-PowerShell/README.md

 - Note: You need Powershell v7.x.x.
 Please [Download and upgrade your Powershell to v7](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1).

 ## Usage Steps
-- Steps To Execute:
 - Open PowerShell on your Windows machine.
 Press "Windows" Key, type powershell, click "Run as administrator".
 - On powershell prompt, enter "cd ~/Documents" to change to your User Home/Documents Folder.
 You may move to any other folder of your choice but make sure you have write permissions on whichever directory you choose.
 - Then run the following command(s) to execute the Purview API Utility Script.
 - There are two modes of operation:
-1. Interactive Mode
+1. *Interactive Mode*
-2. Batch Mode
+2. *Batch Mode*

 ## Interactive & UI Mode: Usage